ReactiveBayes/Rocket.jl/docs/src/subjects/about.md

 Every Subject is an Observable.
 Given a Subject, you can subscribe to it, providing an Actor, which will start receiving values normally.
 From the perspective of the Actor, it cannot tell whether the Observable execution is coming from a plain unicast Observable or a Subject.

-Internally to the Subject, subscribe does not invoke a new execution that delivers values.
+Internally to the Subject, `subscribe!` does not invoke a new execution that delivers values.
 Instead, it simply registers the given Actor in a list of Actors.

 Every Subject is an Actor itself.
 It is an object with the methods `next!`, `error!`, and `complete!`.
 Call `next!(subject, theValue)` to feed a new value to the Subject, and it will be multicasted to the Actors that listen to the Subject.